github/backup-utils/docs/usage.md

 An example configuration file with documentation on possible settings can found in [backup.config-example](../backup.config-example).

-There are a number of command line options that can also be passed to the `ghe-restore` command.
+There are a number of command-line options that can also be passed to the `ghe-restore` command.
 Of particular note, if you use an external MySQL service but are restoring from a snapshot prior to enabling this, or vice versa, you must migrate the MySQL data outside of the context of backup-utils first, then pass the `--skip-mysql` flag to `ghe-restore`.

 ## Example backup and restore usage